hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

 .. tip::

-   Sometimes the layers you are not working on can be a distraction.
+   Sometimes the layers you are not working on can be a distraction in the 3D Viewport.
-   Activate *Fade Inactive Layers* in overlays to control the opacity of the non-active layers.
+   Activate the :ref:`Fade Inactive Layers <bpy.types.View3DOverlay.use_gpencil_fade_layers>`
-   See :doc:`Overlays </editors/3dview/display/overlays>` for more information.
+   overlay to control the opacity of the non-active layers.

 Layer Tree
    Tree view of all layers and groups for the Grease Pencil object.